Se6/CmdLineArgs/README.md

 - Single header file.
 - Short flags can be combined. (`-f -l` is equivalent to `-fl`)
 - Integer parameters can be entered in decimal or hexadecimal notation.
 (Exple: `--number 0xff`)
-- Supports multiple values: `--values 2 3 4`
+- Supports multiple values: Example `--values 2,3,4` Here *values* is the parameter name and is given 3 values.

 Requirements